raya77/target.en/help/c-implementing-target/c-implementing-target-for-client-side-web/c-how-atjs-works/how-atjs-works.md

 ---
 keywords: system diagram;flicker;at.js;implementation;javascript library;js;atjs
-description: Learn how the Target at.js JavaScript library functions, including system diagrams to help you understand the workflow as pages load.
+description: Learn how the [!DNL Target] at.js JavaScript library functions, including system diagrams to help you understand the workflow as pages load.
 title: How Does the at.js Javascript Library Work?
 feature: at.js
 role: Developer